198d/cv/index.rst

 * Migrated software projects from internally hosted *Gerrit* and *Jenkins* to firmwide hosted *Gitlab*.
 Produced concise, reusable continuous integration job definitions and container base images to be used by projects team-wide.
+* Implemented foundational *Python* libraries and organizational patterns to ensure consistent application architecture across all *Python* projects within the team.
-* Collaborated with system administrators and network engineers on projects with a software component, promoting software engineering best practices around project structure, build automation, testing and deployment of components in a global, multi-tiered environment.
+* Collaborated with and metored system administrators, network engineers and junior team members on projects with a software component, promoting software engineering best practices around project structure, build automation, testing and deployment of components in a global, multi-tiered environment.

 Amperity